julianlam/feps/fep/ceee/fep-ceee.md

 To the extent possible under law, the authors of this Fediverse Enhancement Proposal have waived all copyright and related or neighboring rights to this work.

 [ActivityPub]: https://www.w3.org/TR/activitypub/ "The ActivityPub protocol is a decentralized social networking protocol based upon the ActivityStreams 2.0 data format.
 It provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and content."
+[ActivityVocabulary]: https://www.w3.org/TR/activitystreams-vocabulary "This specification describes the Activity vocabulary.
+It is intended to be used in the context of the ActivityStreams 2.0 format and provides a foundational vocabulary for activity structures, and specific activity types."
 [ActivityPubApp]: https://www.w3.org/wiki/Activity_Streams/Primer/Application_type "W3c AS2 Primer for the Application type"
 [ActivityPubService]: https://www.w3.org/wiki/Activity_Streams/Primer/Service_type "W3c AS2 Primer for the Service type"
 [Mastodon]: https://joinmastodon.org/ "Self-hosted, globally interconnected microblogging software"